Close Menu

 How Do I Prove Wrongful Termination?

-To win your case, our attorneys will gather critical evidence, including but not limited to:
+To win your case, our attorneys at MJB Law Group will gather critical evidence, including but not limited to:

-• Employee handbook.
-Our attorneys will gather copies of your employer’s employee handbook, as it can provide valuable information about your rights and responsibilities as an employee.
+• Employee Handbook: Our attorneys will need copies of your employer’s employee handbook, as it can provide valuable information about your rights and responsibilities as an employee.

-• Employee contracts.
-If you have signed an employment contract, we will gather a copy for your records.
+• Employee Contracts: If you have signed an employment contract, we will need a copy for your records.

-• Witness Statement.
-Some of the best evidence can come from percipient witnesses who observed you be subjected to illegal behavior.
-Our attorneys will contact these witnesses and obtain critical statements from them to support your case.
+• Witness Statement: Some of the best evidence can come from witnesses who observed you being subjected to illegal behavior.
+We will contact these witnesses and obtain critical statements from them to support your case.

 How Long Do I Have to File a Wrongful Termination Lawsuit in California?